Full Day Cape Cod Ride

 Beach Status: OPEN NOW THROUGH MAY - BIRD NESTING CLOSURE JUNE 1 ~ AUGUST 26

 This is your dream ride!
 Miles and miles of open beach to enjoy horseback riding on Cape Cod.
 Take in scenic views from the top of the dunes, the scrub pine forest, natural cranberry bogs, and out on the beach.
-More experienced riders can swim with their horse in the ocean, but any experience level including a novice can make this trip.
+More experienced riders can wade with their horse at the ocean's edge, but any experience level including a novice can make this trip.
 All sorts of ride varieties are regularly requested, ranging from a romantic guided honeymoon ride for two walking side by side … all the way up to a blast with a pack of horse lovers running free!

 Our unique ride offers the ultimate in flexible schedules to meet your group's needs.
 Your day can begin by meeting us at the Cape when we arrive from our stables in Grafton, MA, or you can start with us at the stables where you can help load the horses in the trailer, ride down with us, or follow us in your own vehicle to the Cape.
 The pace and length of your ride will be tailored to fit your group's experience and schedule.
 Your schedule, your preferences, your ride, your way - carefully organized to the last detail!
 Here are some video highlights from an actual Cape Cod ride with Ridge Valley Riding Stables: